MapsPeople/docs/src/android/v3/getting-started/search.md

 Start by creating a new activity or fragment to facilitate searches on your application.
 Here we will be using a fragment to search and show search results on, and using a bottom sheet to display the results.
 We also create a search input field on our main map activity for the user to input the text they want to search for.

-Both UI component implementations can be found in the getting started app sample.
+Both UI component implementations can be found in the getting started app sample.[Getting Started App sample](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/tree/master/app/src/main/java/com/example/mapsindoorsgettingstarted)

 To perform a search you will need to have initiated `MapsIndoors`.
-This was shown in the previous section of the getting started tutorial how you do this.
+This was shown in the previous section of the getting started tutorial how you do this. [guides]({{ site.url }}/android/v3/getting-started/map)

-For advanced usage of the search functionality read the Search guide and tutorials connected to it.
+For advanced usage of the search functionality read the Search guide and tutorials connected to it. [guides]({{ site.url }}/android/v3/guides/search)

 <!-- Results list -->
 {% include "src/shared/getting-started/search/results-list.md" %}